adhocmaster/everest/tools/create_k8s/README.md

 2. Navigate to the directory present inside the everest directory.
 `cd tools/create_k8s/`

-3. Edit the *hosts* file.
+3. Edit the *hosts* file under kube-cluster directory.
 Remove all the IP addresses present in the file by default and simply add the IP address of your master machine/VM under the *master* group and the addresses of your slave machines/VM under the *slaves* group.

 4. Check if Ansible is able to reach all the RasPis by running the following ping command- `$ansible kube-cluster -m ping`